nablarch/nablarch-document/en/application_framework/application_framework/libraries/exclusive_control.rst

 Since, the optimistic lock/pessimistic lock provided by this function is realized by using the same exclusive control table, even if optimistic lock and pessimistic lock are used in parallel, it is possible to prevent the same data from being updated at the same time.
-For example, Web using optimistic lock and batch using pessimistic lock can run in parallel and still maintain the data integrity.
+For example, web using optimistic lock and batch using pessimistic lock can run in parallel and still maintain the data integrity.

 The exclusive control table is defined for each unit of exclusive control and the largest unit in which conflicts are allowed.